-The Academic Calendar is issued each academic year by the Registrar.
+The Academic Calendar is issued each academic year by the Registrar, please visit the College website for the most updated calendar.

 Instruction time for each three US credit hour course (15 UK credits) is 150 minutes per week, normally distributed as follows: for modules scheduled on Monday, Wednesday, and Friday, each instruction period is 50 minutes; for courses scheduled on Tuesday and Thursday, each instruction period is 75 minutes.
 On Mondays and Wednesdays, classes continuing after 6:00 p.m. follow the 75-minute Tuesday - Thursday schedule.